Frequently Asked Questions about GPS Visualizer

 A.

 Yes, of course.
-However, since no one's paying me to work on GPS Visualizer -- aside from the few kind souls who have sent donations -- I can't devote too much time to it.
-So, regardless of their usefulness, "easy" suggestions (like fixing the text-import routines to work with more data files) get implemented much quicker than long, involved ones (like figuring out how to incorporate maps from the UK Ordnance Survey) that would require writing or re-writing big chunks of programming code.
+However, since GPS Visualizer is not its owner's full-time job, it doesn't always get priority.
+So, regardless of their usefulness, "easy" suggestions (like fixing the text-import routines to work with more data files) get implemented much quicker than long, involved ones (like figuring out how to incorporate Google Maps tiles into SVGs or PNGs) that would require writing or re-writing big chunks of programming code.

 A.